Use Augmented Reality Real Estate Apps. Genesis Augmented Reality

 Safety Compass

-If you're seeking for a new home, the Safety Compass Augmented Reality Real Estate App is a must-have tool.
-The app uses your phone's camera to superimpose information about crime rates, and other important safety data onto the view of any neighborhood.
 That means you can quickly and easily see which areas are safe and which to avoid.
 And because the app is constantly updated with the latest data, you can be sure that you're always getting accurate information.
-So whether you're looking for a new place to live or just want to be sure that your current neighborhood is safe, be sure to download the Safety Compass Augmented Reality Real Estate App.
+So whether you're looking for a new place to live or just want to be sure that your current neighbourhood is safe, be sure to download the Safety Compass Augmented Reality Real Estate App.

 ARki